mirzak/mirzak.github.io/about.markdown

 I will mostly focus on writing three types of posts:

 - Tutorials (tips and tricks)
-- Evaluations of different open-source projects/tools for embedded Linux
+- Evaluations of different open-source projects/tools
 - Misc open-source related topics

 If you have any interesting topics that you would like me to cover or research